Torah’s Subtle Clues:

 So, in Egypt, we ate matza representing Egyptian servitude.
 Today we eat it as the Haggadah says, to recall the swift salvation, which retarded the leavening process, creating matza.
 We end up with a comparison between Passover of Egypt, and today’s Passover: servitude versus salvation.
 The emergence of the Jewish people was on Passover.
 We have two Passovers, displaying the concept of a transition, a before and an after.

 With this understanding of the significance of leavened bread, we understand why the Torah refers to all the Jews’ loaves in the singular.
 The Jews shared one common desire: to express their freedom by eating what their oppressors ate.
 However, contrary to human feelings, “unrestricted freedom” is an evil…odd as it sounds.
 God’s plan in creating man was to direct us all in understanding and delighting in the truth of God, His role as the exclusive Creator, the One who manages man’s affairs, and Who is omnipotent (Ramban, Exod.
 13:16).
-Go had a purpose in creating man, and it is not to be free and live as we wish.
+God had a purpose in creating man, and it is not to be free and live as we wish.
 Our purpose is to engage the one faculty granted to us and no other creation: our intellect.
 And the primary use of the intellect is forfeited when we do not recognize God, as the Egyptians displayed.
-Therefore, God freed us so we may enter a new servitude according to His will: serving Him.
+Therefore, God freed us so we may enter a new servitude according: serving Him.
 But this service of God should not be viewed as a negative, as in serving man.
 Serving God is achieved by studying Him, His Torah and creation: a truly happy and beautiful life.
-We could equate the enjoyment and benefit in serving God, to serving a human master who gives us gold if we simply look for it.
-We need not physically “dig” for it, just the act of seeking the gold would be rewarded with this master giving us abundant treasures.
+We could equate the enjoyment and benefit in serving God to serving a human master who gives us gold if we simply look for it.
 So too is the service of God.
-If we merely learn and seek new ideas, He will open new doors of wisdom.
+If we merely learn and seek new ideas, He will open new vaults of wisdom.
 We are so fortunate.

 Finally, what is the significance of chametz, leaven?
 Once leavened bread took on the role of freedom with no connection to God, leaven thereby took on a character that opposes the very salvation, demonstrated by the matza.
 This explains that leaven was not mentioned in connection with the instructions pertaining to the original Egyptian Paschal lamb.
 The Jews had not yet displayed any attachment to bread.
 Only subsequent to the first Passover celebration do we see the Jews’ problematic tie to leavened bread.
 Therefore, only afterwards is there any prohibition on bread.